1ux/BasicColorLedControl/README.md

 2. Include the header file using the include directive.
 3. This library is organized in a class.
 First create an object.
 4. Then call the setup method and specify the 3 hardware ports of the microcontroller to which the RGB LED is connected.
 As the last parameter, specify the LED type as COMMON_ANODE or COMMON_CATHODE.
 5. Now you can use the LED.
-First run the test method that displays all colors individually to make sure everything is connected correctly to the microcontroller.
+First run the TestLEDs() method that displays all colors individually to make sure everything is connected correctly to the microcontroller.

 Here is an example as Common Cathode :